-Harpersville: Take a look around this neighborhood and you are liable to find young professionals just starting out and families who want a little bit of a yard and a nice sized house (typically 3-4 bedrooms).
+Harpersville: Take a look around this neighborhood for those who want a little bit of a yard and a nice sized house (typically 3-4 bedrooms).
 The houses here are a mix of older homes (built in the 40s), established homes (built in the 70s) and newer homes (built in the 90s).
-There are some apartments located in the community, as well as retirement style condos for those relocating for a lifestyle change.
-A safe and quiet neighborhood, this is the ideal place to spread your wings, if you’re moving from a city. $$-$$$$
+There also are some apartments located in the community.
+This is the ideal place to spread your wings, if you’re moving from a city.

-Oyster Point: One of the youngest areas, in terms of residents and lifestyle, Oyster Point is home to a large variety of apartment complexes.
+Oyster Point: Oyster Point is home to a large variety of apartment complexes.
 It is also the home of City Center, which is THE hot spot in Newport News.
 This downtown community merges business and pleasure.
 Shops, restaurants/bars, events, office buildings and apartments all come together in City Center.
-Living in Oyster Point will appeal to young professionals, 20-30 something couples and those who want to be in the center of it all.
+Living in Oyster Point will appeal to those who want to be in the center of it all.
 The condos, townhomes and apartments here tend to be a bit more luxurious than those found in other parts of Newport News and the price tag in some parts can reflect that luxury (one bedrooms at $950).
-Renters who can afford the downtown lifestyle should reside in the heart of City Center, while other renters may want to stay just outside of downtown. $$-$$$$

-Port Warwick: Referred to as a “mixed-use community,” Port Warwick is a perfect town for those who want to raise a family in Virginia, as well as for those who are just starting out.
+Port Warwick: Referred to as a “mixed-use community.”
 Here you will find a sense of community, green grass (actually 3 acres of it in Styron Square), many activities, including summer concerts and year round festivals.
 Living here, you get the sense of that southern, neighborly lifestyle that is often only shown in iced tea commercials.
-In a way, the neighborhood is set up like an Ivy League university, minus the fraternity antics and random protestors.
 Businesses and locally owned shops and restaurants share the same sidewalks with medical offices and luxury apartments.
-The apartments in Port Warwick feature fireplaces, a dog run (pet-friendly is a plus) and access to dining and shopping.
+The apartments in Port Warwick feature fireplaces and access to dining and shopping.
 The one downside for those who never learned: the parking here is, typically, parallel – so brush up on your skills now.
 Another bonus of this quaint area is that it is minutes away from Oyster Point and City Center, as well as the airport.
-One bedrooms here start around $800. $$-$$$$
+One bedrooms here start around $800.

 Navigating through the News: